Avaray/stable-diffusion-simple-wildcards/src/README.md

 ![Nationalities](images/animation.webp)

 **Wildcards** in this collection are mainly created for realistic scenes with people.
-Hoever, they can be used for other types of art as well.
+However, they can be used for other types of art as well.
 They will give you inspiration and boost your creativity.

 Since I work with these Wildcards myself, I catch problematic keywords and remove them.
 Sometimes I also add new keywords, and even entire